1099

 You can use Form 1099-K along with your other tax records to accurately calculate and report your taxable income when filing your taxes.
 Payment card companies, payment apps, and online marketplaces are also required to submit Form 1099-K to the IRS and send a copy to taxpayers by January 31st.

 Gifts or reimbursement of personal expenses from friends and family should not be reported on Form 1099-K. They are not payments for goods or services.
-Payment apps and online marketplaces are required to file a Form 1099-K if the gross payments to you for goods and services are over $600.
-The $600 reporting threshold started with tax year 2023.
-There are no changes to what counts as income or how tax is calculated.

 How does Form 1099-K threshold change impact Docyt Customers?